HoxelDraw/HoxelDraw-Prototype/README.md

 **Jump to Row/Column button**: Click Select to activate the selection mode.
 Click the Row/Column button to toggle between row selection and column selection modes.
 Use the cursor to select the desired row/column, then click on the row/column to align the slicing hyperplane with that row/column.

-**Checkerboard Background**: Toggle a checkerboard background to add contrast between empty hoxels and dark-colored hoxels.
+**Show Transparency**: Toggle a checkerboard background to add contrast between empty hoxels and dark-colored hoxels

+**Show Grid**: Toggle background grid lines for hoxel grid locations

+**Show Major View**: Toggle major view grid lines

 ## Tools Panel